chahrazedbb/OPTIMA/README.md

 	FILTER (?propertyNum1 <= 1000) .
 }
 ```
-The query can be tested using GRAPH and TABULAR to get an overview about time difference between the two models.
-GRAPH can be faster than TABULAR for some queries and vice versa.

 ## Evaluation
 We use an adopted version of [BSBM benchmark](bizer2009berlin) where five tables Product, Offer, Review, Person and Producer are distributed among different data storage.